fsprojects/Paket/docs/content/faq.md

 # FAQ — Frequently Asked Questions

 ## I do not understand why I need Paket to manage my packages.
-Why can't I just use NuGet?
+Why can't I just use NuGet.exe and packages.config?

 NuGet does not separate out the concept of
 [transitive dependencies](faq.html#transitive); if you install a package into